jswamina-redhat/ocp-documentation/platform_enablement/network_attachment_definition_knowledge_share.md

 ## Configuring the Virtual Machine for a Linux Bridge Network

-[Info] Prerequisite: Shut down the VM before editing the configuration.
+> **_INFO:_**  Prerequisite: Shut down the VM before editing the configuration.
 If you edit a running VM, you must restart the VM for changes to take effect

 **CLI YAML Procedure**:
 1. Create/edit a configuration of a virtual machine that you want to connect to the bridge network